jessepav/lacygoill-wiki-backup/VM.md

    - USB 2.0 and USB 3.0 Host Controller
    - VirtualBox RDP (Remote Desktop Protocol)

-## Where can I download it?
+### Where can I download it?

 <http://download.virtualbox.org/virtualbox/>

-To enter the right directory, execute:
+To get the name of the directory to enter, execute:

+                               replace with the version you installed previously vvv
-    $ aptitude show virtualbox-x.y
+    $ aptitude show virtualbox-x.y | grep Version
-    x.y.ab-cdefgh~
-        ^^
+    Version: x.y.ab-cdefgh...~
+             ^^^^^^
-    # Enter the directory `x.y.ab`

-Then,  download the  file whose  extension  is `.vbox-extpack`,  and whose  name includes `cdefgh`.
+Enter  the directory  `x.y.ab/`;  then,  download the  file  whose extension  is `.vbox-extpack`, and whose name includes `cdefgh`.

-## How to install it?
+#### How to install it?

-                                 ┌ directory where firefox has downloaded the pack ├─────────────────┐
-    $ vboxmanage extpack install /tmp/mozilla_user0/Oracle_VM_VirtualBox_Extension_Pack-5.1.22-115126.vbox-extpack
+    $ vboxmanage extpack install /path/to/Oracle_VM_VirtualBox_Extension_Pack-*.vbox-extpack
                                                         │
                                                         └ name of the downloaded file

-## How to uninstall it?
+#### How to uninstall it?

     $ vboxmanage extpack uninstall 'Oracle VM VirtualBox Extension Pack' │
                                     └ name of the extension pack as it was installed and as reported by `VBoxManage list extpacks`

-## How to list the extension packs currently installed?
+### How to list the extension packs currently installed?

     $ vboxmanage list extpacks

-Lister les packs d'extensions actuellement installés.

-## Where can I find more info on how to manage my extension pack from the command-line?
+### Where can I find more info on how to manage my extension pack from the command-line?

 <https://www.virtualbox.org/manual/ch08.html#vboxmanage-extpack>